ikhlas-impex/Impex_factory_attendence/MULTI_PORT_SETUP.md

 - Both servers share the same database, so attendance data is synchronized
 - Each server is locked to its mode and cannot be switched via the web interface
 - You can run both servers simultaneously on the same machine
-- Make sure both ports (5000 and 8000) are not blocked by your firewall
+- Make sure both ports are not blocked by your firewall
+- **Camera Access**: If using a USB camera, only one server should access it at a time.
+RTSP cameras typically support multiple connections.
+- **Port Conflicts**: If a port is already in use, change it in `config/system_config.json` and restart the server